libplctag/libplctag/README.md

 the GPL.
 * the code, while officially at 1.0, was not really finished.
 It was not clear which parts were fully functional and which were not.
 Basic read/write access of tags was fairly strong.
-There was a fair amount of code that appeared to be designed to dig deep into AB PLCs.
+There was code that appeared to be designed to dig deep into AB PLCs.
 We did not need most of the code.
 * the code was only marginally portable.
 Significant work would have to be done to make it safe for other systems than 32-bit little-endian Linux.
 The